Students can either choose to study Religious Studies or Philosophy at A level and different schools and colleges may only offer one or the other.

 Philosophy teaches you how to think for yourself and how to analyse and communicate ideas clearly and logically.

-Ideas that you might be taught include epistemology (theory of knowledge), philosophy of religion, ethics and philosophy of the mind.
+Within Philosophy you might be taught include epistemology (theory of knowledge), philosophy of religion, ethics and philosophy of the mind.

-Selection of jobs using the subject Philosophy & ethics
+Selection of jobs using the subject Philosophy & Ethics

 - Civil Service administrative officer

-- Civil service executive officer
+- Civil Service executive officer

 - Editorial assistant